Scrubs season 6

 The sixth season of the American comedy television series Scrubs premiered on NBC on November 30, 2006 and concluded on May 17, 2007 and consists of 22 episodes.
 The series moved to Thursdays at 9:00 pm as a part of NBC's Comedy Night Done Right.
 Guest stars in the sixth season included Keri Russell and Michael Weston.
 This season featured the series' musical episode, "My Musical".

-Over the course of the season, J.D. and the other characters must mature to fill the different roles required of them.
+Over the course of the season, J.D.
+(Zach Braff) and the other characters must mature to fill the different roles required of them.
 J.D., for instance, is cast in the role of expecting father since his girlfriend, Dr. Kim Briggs (Elizabeth Banks), is pregnant with his child.
-Turk and Carla become parents when Carla gives birth to their daughter, Isabella Turk.
-Elliot plans her wedding to Keith, although she and J.D. still harbor feelings for each other.
-Dr. Cox, as father of two children with Jordan, struggles to prevent his foul disposition from affecting his parenting.
+Turk (Donald Faison) and Carla (Judy Reyes) become parents when Carla gives birth to their daughter, Isabella Turk.
+Elliot (Sarah Chalke) plans her wedding to Keith (Travis Schuldt), although she and J.D. still harbor feelings for each other.
+Dr. Cox (John C. McGinley), as father of two children with Jordan (Christa Miller), struggles to prevent his foul disposition from affecting his parenting.
 Important issues are touched upon, such as the importance of leadership, whether everything happens for a reason, and even death.